MolSSI-Education/mm-tools/_episodes/05-putting-it-together.md

 > custom_bond = mm.CustomBondForce(“...”)​
 > ~~~
 > {: .language-python}
 > where ... is the energy expression that you want to use for the particles.
-For you initial expression use a harmonic spring force where the energy expression is ​
+For your initial expression use a harmonic spring force where the energy expression is ​
 > ~~~
 > 0.5*k*(r-r0)^2​
 > ~~~